python/cpython/Doc/library/dis.rst

    Starts cleaning up the stack when a :keyword:`with` statement block exits.

    At the top of the stack are 6 values pushed when an exception has been raised in the with block.
-Below is EXIT, the context manager's :meth:`~object.__exit__` or :meth:`~object.__aexit__` bound method.
+Below is the context manager's :meth:`~object.__exit__` or :meth:`~object.__aexit__` bound method.

-   Replaces the seventh value with *NULL* and pushes the result of ``EXIT(TOP, SECOND, THIRD)``.
+   Pushes the result of ``TOS6(TOS, TOS1, TOS2)``.

    .. versionchanged:: 3.8